danielmoi/vim-tute/04-configure-vim.md

 options (and a slew of other things) to be loaded each time Vim opens.

 --------------------------------------------------------------------------------
+## Configuration file Part 1
+Whilst the configuration file for Vim lives at `~/.vimrc`, Neovim uses `~/.config/nvim/init.vim`.

+This is because Neovim supports something called XDG configuration - it uses the configuration directory `~/.config`.

+That is,
+- default user config directory is now `~/.config/nvim/`
+- and the default "vimrc" location is now `~/.config/nvim/init.vim`

-## Set configuration file
+## Configuration file Part 2
-Let's ask Vim where the configuration file is stored.
+We can also ask Vim where its configuration file is stored.

 ```
 :echo $MYVIMRC